 To add line breaks, I just need to use the CHAR function with the appropriate number.
 In this case, because I'm working on a Mac, I need to use CHAR(13).

 Once I add the character formula where I need the line breaks, the address will display correctly.
 Note that you must have text wrapping enabled when you use line breaks.

 This works fine, but it's a hassle to string together all these references with literal text.

 One trick you can use to speed up the process, and reduce errors, is to define any literal text as a "constant" using a named range.

 To start off, I'll set up cells for a space, a comma, and a line break.

 Finally, I'll name these cells "space," "comma," and "break" using Excel's named range feature.

 The Excel CHAR function returns a character when given a valid character code.
 CHAR can be used to specify characters that are hard to enter in a formula.
-For example, CHAR(10) returns a line break on Windows, and CHAR(13) returns a line break to text in...
+For example, CHAR(10) returns a line break, and can be used to add a line break to text in...